superduperfantastic/blog/_posts/2018-01-02-2017-edition-where-does-our-money-go.md

 {:.center}
 ![2017 Spending](https://c1.staticflickr.com/5/4729/38757289534_a8129019f2.jpg)

 **Home/Bills** - This is our largest area of spending.
 It includes mortgage, taxes, insurance, all house-related expenses, and bills.
 We're back at our percentage from two years ago - 35%.
 It's down from last year's 42%.
-For 2018, the goal is to continue to pay more in this category.
+This surprised me the most since we have had quite a few larger house projects this past year.
+For 2018, the goal is to continue to pay more in this category as we're making a bigger dent in the mortgage and also making other improvements.

 **Education** - We finally finished paying off student loans.
+YAY!
 That's why this category jumped to 14% from last year's 9%.

 **Auto-Related** - Here's another area that saw a significant increase - from 8% to 14%.
 We bought a new car in 2017 and continued commuting together.
 Our parking spot costs a little less per month than last year, but because we're comparing a full year to less than half a year, there's a big jump.